pivotal/docs-tap/getting-started/consume-services.md

 * Using `tanzu service claimable list --class` to view details about service instances claimable from a namespace.
 * Using `tanzu service claim create` to create a claim for the service instance.

-For this part of the walkthrough you assume the role of the **application operator**.
+For this part of the walkthrough, you assume the role of the **application operator**.

 Resource claims in Tanzu Application Platform are a powerful concept that serve many purposes.
 Arguably their most important role is to enable application operators to request